Delay Costs Explained: How to calculate liquidated damages & prevent delays when building a home

 • Rental Costs

-We have a Liquidated Damages calculator that we share with clients that helps calculate their weekly rate.
+I have a Liquidated Damages calculator that I share with clients during a Building Contract Health Check that helps calculate their weekly LDs rate.

 Happy building! 💚